 After Bitcoin started to tank and volatility picked up in the US stock market in early 2018, I knew I had to learn more to survive in the markets.
 Since then I have read tens of books on finance and psychology, listened to hundreds of hours of podcasts, studied thousands of stock charts, put in lots of hours online reading blogs and articles, attended tens of webinars and a workshop in NYC, met traders from around the world; I’ve been passionate about the US equity market ever since.

-My work is based on technical analysis.
-I am primarily a systematic swing trader by style which means I define trading opportunities that rely on mathematical and rule-based models.
+My work is based on reactive technical analysis.
+I am a system trader by style which means I define trading opportunities that rely on mathematical and rule-based models.
 These systems can go long and short, hold a position from a few days to a few months.
 I do regular weekly homework on the US equity market to keep myself in sync with the market.
 (Anyone can subscribe to my weekly newsletter for the analysis: Newsletter) I use automation to find trading candidates but manually execute trades, managing positions on a daily basis.
 My plan is to bring more automation into the process.
 You can see my returns here: Performance

 I like to trade.
 I like to write.
 Trading can be a lonely venture in the retail space.
 On the other hand it is a selfish business where your win is someone’s loss on the other side of the trade, and you can’t care about his or her situation or purpose for trading.
 Nevertheless, I’m writing this blog to give back to the community and to connect to other traders.
 Hope you enjoy!